 Because if I had eaten that soup I would have spent an awful long time on the toilet and in pain.
+My wheat allergy doesn’t give me anaphylaxis thank goodness, but it does create havoc with my body; pain, bloating, awful farts… not great for anyone involved.
 As it was I had nothing more than a tiny murmuring in the stomach.
 I got away with that sip of soup.

 And all was forgotten when we tucked into my belated birthday brunch the following morning at Number Twenty Six in Teignmouth which will be the subject of my next blog.
 THE most amazing gluten and dairy free breakfast and no wheat and celery in sight!